aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/task-and-outlook-integration/get-outlook-task/_index.md

 ## Conclusion
 Congratulations!
 You’ve learned **how to extract tasks** from Outlook in OneNote using the Aspose.Note Java API.
 This approach gives you full programmatic control over task data, enabling integration with custom reporting tools, databases, or other business workflows.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Is Aspose.Note compatible with all versions of OneNote?**
 A: Aspose.Note supports Microsoft OneNote 2010 and later versions.

 **Q: Can I use Aspose.Note for both personal and commercial projects?**
 A: Yes, Aspose.Note can be used for both personal and commercial projects.
-Visit [here](https://purchase.aspose.com/buy) to explore licensing options.
+Visit the Aspose.Note licensing page [https://purchase.aspose.com/buy](https://purchase.aspose.com/buy) to explore licensing options.

 **Q: Is there a free trial available for Aspose.Note?**
-A: Yes, you can access the free trial [here](https://releases.aspose.com/).
+A: Yes, you can access the Aspose.Note free trial [https://releases.aspose.com/](https://releases.aspose.com/).

 **Q: How can I get support for Aspose.Note?**
 A: Visit the [Aspose.Note Forum](https://forum.aspose.com/c/note/28) for community support.
 For additional assistance, consider purchasing a [temporary license](https://purchase.aspose.com/temporary-license/).

 **Q: Are there any sample OneNote documents available for testing?**
-A: You can find sample documents in the Aspose.Note documentation [here](https://reference.aspose.com/note/java/).
+A: You can find sample OneNote documents in the Aspose.Note documentation [https://reference.aspose.com/note/java/](https://reference.aspose.com/note/java/).

 ---